lutz1nger/cs50p-notes-and-solutions/lecture-5-unit-tests/notes-5.md

     assert square(0) == 0
 ```
 + for testing pytest \<test program name>.py is typed in the terminal
-+ then, the test program is tested and a report containuing a clue is returned , e.g.
++ then, the test program is tested and a report containing clues is returned , e.g.
 ```
 =============================================== test session starts ===============================================
 platform